Giulio Cesare: Twentieth century

 The first uncut performance of modern times with the voices at correct pitch did not take place until 1977 at the Barber Institute of Fine Arts in Birmingham, England.
 It has subsequently proven to be by far the most popular of Handel's operas, with more than two hundred productions in many countries.

+Glyndebourne's 2005 production of Giulio Cesare by David McVicar has been described as "the audience's touchstone" for the work, in part through its Bollywood-inspired choreography.
+Danielle de Niese, starring as Cleopatra, was widely praised and would later marry Gus Christie, the owner of Glyndebourne.
+The production has been repeated at Glyndebourne in 2006, 2009, 2018 and 2024.
+The 2005 production was received negatively by Michael Tanner in The Spectator, who described it as the "slaughter of a masterpiece", but in 2024, Richard Bratby praised the production in The Spectator, claiming it had aged "like wine".

 In modern productions, the title role, written for a castrato, is sung by a contralto, mezzo-soprano, or, more frequently in recent years, a countertenor.
 The roles of Tolomeo and Nireno are normally sung by countertenors.
 The role of Sesto, written for a soprano, is now usually sung by a mezzo-soprano.

 The work is considered by many to be one of Handel's finest Italian operas, possibly even the best in the history of opera seria.
 It is admired for its superb vocal writing, its dramatic impact, and its deft orchestral arrangements.